 Every other article about intermittent fasting talks about its benefits and how amazing it is.
 But no one talks about the challenges one faces when fasting.
 After all, intermittent fasting (or rather IF) is an extreme way of dieting.
 Humans have been eating several meals a day for hundreds of years.
 We can’t just switch to caveman-eating and expect everything to be normal.

-Before I show you the side effects, here are some popular benefits:
+Before I show you the side effects, here are some popular benefits of intermittent fasting:

 - Reduces insulin resistance and lowers risk of type 2 diabetes

 - Rejuvenates cells

 - Can help you live longer

 Frankly, I tried intermittent fasting for only a few weeks and realized it wasn’t for me.
 So the side effects of intermittent fasting that I’ll be sharing in this article are not from my limited personal experience but rather from the experiences of intermittent fasting practitioners.
 Note that not every intermittent fasting practitioner experiences these side effects.
 And some of the side effects are short term.
 But every intermittent fasting beginner should be aware of them.